Skip to main content

 • Update Your Email Signature & Bio in Submission Portal

-• Before the Meeting: Start using the DAFMSS hashtag #dafmss24, send personal invitations, post teasers
+• Before the Meeting: Start using the DAFMSAS hashtag #dafmsas26, send personal invitations, post teasers

 • During the Meeting: Amplify other presenters, connect on social media, post an hour before your session, live tweet your presentation